Implementing a Progress Screen in Excel™

 So off we go...this is how to do it.

-The first step is to add a userform to the workbook.
+The first step is to add the Progress userform to the workbook.
 This is done by opening the Developer tab in Excel.

 Once the "Developer" tab has been activated you then need to design your Progress user form.
-If you prefer you can simply download ours from the link above and import it.
+If you prefer you can simply download ours from the link below and import it.
+To download our Progress form click the button below.
+We have also provided a sample demonstration code file for you to download if needed:

-If you need instructions as to how to import the user form and the sample demo code (also available from the link on this page.) then the video alongside is provided to demonstrate how to do this.
+If you need instructions as to how to import the user form and the sample demo code (also available from the link on this page.) then the video demonstrating how to do this is available by clicking the button below:

 The next step is to add a button to a spreadsheet which will run the code.
-If you don't know how to add a button, the video on the left will demonstrate how to do this.
+If you don't know how to add a button, the video below will demonstrate how to do this.

 You will notice that when we assign which code to run when the button is clicked that there are two procedures (RunIt & StartItOff) to chose from.

-The one to select to process when the button is clicked should be StartItOff
+The one to select in order to process when the button is clicked is the one named StartItOff

 RunIt is the main program, this is the one that will update the userform as it processes.